tetratelabs/istio-distro.io/content/en/blog/how-to-set-up-istio-with-getistio-on-gke/index.md

 kubectl rollout restart deployment --namespace bookinfo
 ```

-Use the command `getistio istioctl proxy-status -n bookinfo` to check the version of the proxy and you can see that it has been updated to 1.8.0.
+Use the command `getmesh istioctl proxy-status -n bookinfo` to check the version of the proxy and you can see that it has been updated to 1.8.0.

 ## Frequently used command